Datona-Labs/datona-lib/docs/_build/html/_sources/datona-vault.rst.txt

 -----------------------------------------------------------------------------

-updateVault
+writeVault
 ===========

-Handles a valid update request.
+Can be used if handleSignedRequest_ is not appropriate.
+Handles a valid write request.
 This method checks the validity of the signature and validates the request before updating the vault via the VaultDataServer.

 .. code-block:: javascript

-    updateVault(request, signatory);
+    writeVault(request, signatory);

 ----------
 Parameters
 ----------

-1. ``request`` *(VaultRequest)* - VaultRequest of type 'update' containing the contract address and data to put in the vault
+1. ``request`` *(VaultRequest)* - VaultRequest of type 'write' containing the contract address, file to write and data to put in the vault
 2. ``signatory`` *(Address)* - signatory the address that signed the request.
 Must be the owner of the contract.

 -------
 Returns
 -------

-``Promise`` - A promise to update the vault and resolve a success or error response.
+``Promise`` - A promise to write to the vault and resolve a success or error response.

 Resolves With
 ~~~~~~~~~~~~~